Box jellyfish are a highly dangerous invertebrates species.

 This season runs from May/June through October, with the most rain in August, September and the beginning of October.

-If we look at the 15 officially documented and analysed cases since 1997: The highest incidence by month was August (33.3 %), September and October (20%), and July (13.3 %).
+If we look at the 15 analyzed cases since 1997: The highest incidence by month was August (33.3 %), September and October (20%), and July (13.3 %).
 Eight cases occurred on Samui (53.3 %), 6 cases on Koh Phangan island (40%), and one case on a boat.

-Symptoms of a Box Jellyfish Sting
+Box Jellyfish Sting Symptoms

-Unfortunately, many victims don’t realize that they have been stung until after the venom is injected, perhaps because the transparent jellyfish are so difficult to spot in the clear waters.
-Sting victims have reported a variety of symptoms from the venom, including:
+Unfortunately, many victims don’t realize that they have been stung by a jellyfish because the transparent nature of the species makes it difficult to spot in the clear waters.

 - Severe pain (burning and prickling)